robmen/gitsetup/README.md

-gitsetup
+gitsetup.exe
 ========

-Setup for Git for Windows
+Setup for Git on Windows.